covyDC/mta_water_delivery/TESTING_GUIDE.md

    - Available inventory
    - Required quantity
    - Expected remaining stock
+   - Customer contact details (name, email, phone, address) so staff can contact the customer if needed
+   - Itemized order breakdown (if the order includes item line entries)
 5. Click "Confirm" if inventory is sufficient
 6. ✅ SnackBar shows "Order confirmed successfully!"
 7. ✅ In Firestore: